$1.2T Knowledge Economy

 The global knowledge management software market was valued at approximately $23 billion in 2025 and is projected to grow to over $74 billion by 2034, driven by a compound annual growth rate exceeding 13%.
 This rapid expansion reflects how organizations across industries — from IT and financial services to healthcare and manufacturing — are recognizing that institutional knowledge is a strategic asset that must be systematically captured, organized, and activated.
 Cloud-based deployments now account for over 62% of all knowledge management software installations, and intelligent chatbots integrated with knowledge bases represent the fastest-growing functionality segment with growth rates exceeding 21% annually.

 The defining trend in knowledge management for 2026 is the shift from static document repositories to AI-powered assistive experiences.
 Modern platforms use retrieval-augmented generation (RAG), vector databases, and knowledge graphs to surface contextually relevant information to employees and customers at the moment of need — within their existing workflow tools like Microsoft Teams, Slack, Salesforce, and ServiceNow.
-This "knowledge in the flow of work" approach eliminates the friction of searching separate systems, dramatically improving adoption rates and practical impact.
-For organizations integrating knowledge management within broader HR and service delivery ecosystems, our partner sites cover complementary topics: HelpDeskFocus for IT service management, PersonnelMgmt for HR operations, and CommunicationAbility for workplace communication strategies.
+This "knowledge in the flow of work" approach eliminates the friction of searching separate systems, improving adoption rates by 2-3x and delivering measurable impact.

 Building a Knowledge-Driven Organization